elgaridhomaulana/MessageBoardApp/README.md

 # MessageBoardApp
-Basic Message Board application where users can post and read short messages
+Basic Message Board application where users can post and read short messages.
+Created using Django Framework.